fastrgv/Asud/README.md

 The hidden pairs/triples/quads tool allows particularly easy removal of excess candidates.
 Simply remove the digits in each involved cell that are NOT highlighted.

-If new RED or GREEN digits appear, you might be able to eliminate even more candidates.
+If new RED pairs or GREEN singles appear, you might be able to eliminate even more candidates.

 -----------------------------------------------------------------------------------------------------